The Airbnb effect on Athens

 The effect that Airbnb has had on Athens over the past years is clearly devastating and is changing our city for good.

-That is something that I experience firsthand living in the centre, near the area of Koukaki (close to the Acropolis), which happens to be one of the most popular neighbourhoods for tourists.
+I experience this firsthand by living in the centre, near the area of Koukaki (close to the Acropolis), which is one of the most popular neighbourhoods for tourists.

 for hipsters, real estate agents, yappies and tourists,